luis198755/hugo-theme-gruvbox/content/blog/oh-my-zsh/index.md

       </code>
     </pre>

-2. Install Oh My Zsh: You can install Oh My Zsh via the curl or wget command.
+2. Install Oh My Zsh: You can install Oh My Zsh via the curl.
+Here are the
-   Here are the commands for both methods:
+   commands:

    Using curl: